 - Linkable – It should have an easy installation process and be easily shareable via a URL.

-- An app like – It needs to behave just like a normal app and should be able to be identified as ‘applications’ so that search engines can find them.
+- App like – It needs to behave just like a normal app and should be able to be identified as ‘applications’ so that search engines can find them.

 How to build a PWA

 You do not need to rewrite your entire application to convert it into a PWA.
-All you need is to add a few layers to it.
+You just need to add a few layers to it.
 You should use HTTPS so that home screen installation is allowed.

 - Create an application shell because that would be the first thing to load.
 It should exist in your index HTML document, with inline CSS.
 This helps the user see the content as quickly as possible.